w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 To be a good validator, you should

-- Have certain amount of DOT stake (**Basic Requirement**)
+- Have DOTs to stake (**Basic Requirement**)
 - Keep your node up to the latest version
-- Have enough knowledge on network security to create a robust network
+- Have enough knowledge of network security to create a robust network
-- Use HSM (Hardware Security Module) to protect your key (**Highly Recommend**)
+- Use HSM (Hardware Security Module) to protect your key (**Highly Recommended**)

 You should **NOT** run a validator if you have DOTs, but you do not have enough technical knowledge to set up a validator.
-It is recommended to delegate / nominate your DOTs to someone you trust for helping you to do this kind of work.
+It is recommended to delegate/nominate your DOTs to someone you trust for helping you to do this kind of work.

 As a nominator, you can still get the rewards by nominating multiple validators.
 If you want to know more about nominator, please see [here](../nominator.md).